TART: An Open-Source Tool-Augmented Framework for Explainable Table-based Reasoning: Methodology

 \subsection{Explanation Generator}

 While program-based reasoning plans are precise, they are often difficult for non-expert users to understand.
 Moreover, certain types of reasoning, such as commonsense or narrative-based reasoning, are better communicated in natural language.
-To address this, \model incorporates a specialized module called the \textit{explanation generator} $\mathcal{E}$, which generates chain-of-thought natural language explanations integrated with function calls, following the steps outlined in the reasoning plan $R$.

-The final output $O$ of \model provides detailed explanations for the function calls.
+To address this, \model incorporates a specialized module called the \textit{explanation generator} $\mathcal{E}$, which generates chain-of-thought natural language explanations integrated with function calls, following the steps outlined in the reasoning plan $R$: $O = \mathcal{E}(S, R).$ The final output $O$ of \model provides detailed explanations for the function calls.
 For example, the function call \texttt{get\_column\_by\_name} is explained as, ``\textit{First, retrieve the column listing snowfall in inches.}'' Additionally, the explanation generator groups related function calls together to create coherent and easy-to-follow explanations, as illustrated in Figure~\ref{fig:model}.